Updated December 9, 2019

 Additional Helpful Information

-- Look at our holiday decorating post from 2016 for more inspiration.
+- Look at a previous holiday decorating post for more inspiration.

 - Got the cold weather blues?
 Plan a Winter Escape to the Sunny South.

 - Have a great time this festive season without stepping on any toes – A Simple Guide to Holiday Party Etiquette.